 Now, her work lies in transforming lives through the empowerment of women who haven’t been given the full story about their health.

-Today, fewer harmful tumours are being diagnosed at a higher rate than ever by advanced screening technologies, leading to the issue of overdiagnosis and overtreatment.
+Today, fewer harmful tumors are being diagnosed at a higher rate than ever by advanced screening technologies, leading to the issue of overdiagnosis and overtreatment.
 This idea isn’t a YouTube conspiracy—it’s backed by numerous studies.

 Those who are overdiagnosed and overtreated will probably undergo surgery, radiation, and potentially hormonal therapy, says Dr. Peter Sasieni, a cancer expert at King’s College London—all of which have damaging consequences.

-“All Stage 1 breast cancer patients are given the exact same treatment plan,” with no consideration for how aggressively the tumour is behaving, Maariana says.
+“All Stage 1 breast cancer patients are given the exact same treatment plan,” with no consideration for how aggressively the tumor is behaving, Maariana says.
 She underwent a lumpectomy and five weeks of radiation when diagnosed in 2018, which caused damage to her heart, lungs, ribs, skin, and muscles.
-“This radiation damage can actually lower my life expectancy more than the non-aggressive tumour could,” she asserts.
+“This radiation damage can actually lower my life expectancy more than the non-aggressive tumor could,” she asserts.
 “If someone had sat me down and said, ‘We’re going to give you a preventative treatment if you want.
 It will damage your heart, but it most likely will lower the chance of the cancer coming back, though most likely, the cancer will not even bother you,’ of course I wouldn’t have done it!”

 Patients have an unspoken trust in their doctor, she emphasizes.
 They believe their doctor is delivering a cost-benefit analysis tailored to their individual case.
-When they find out—as Maariana did—that their tumour was most likely not aggressive, they may experience tremendous regret and betrayal.
+When they find out—as Maariana did—that their tumor was most likely not aggressive, they may experience tremendous regret and betrayal.